MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/query-and-write/$getMore.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

-The `getMore` command is used to retrieve additional batches of documents from an existing cursor.
-This is particularly useful when dealing with large datasets that cannot be fetched in a single query due to size limitations.
+The `getMore` command is used to retrieve extra batches of documents from an existing cursor.
+This command is useful when dealing with large datasets that can't be fetched in a single query due to size limitations.
 The command allows clients to paginate through the results in manageable chunks.

 ## Syntax